sablier-labs/docs/docs/concepts/06-glossary.md

 ## Core

-Smart contracts that are considered foundational, and are essential for Sablier to exist.
+Sablier contracts that are considered foundational, and are essential for Sablier to exist.
 Upgrading to a new version of core would require deploying an entirely new set of smart contracts, and would be considered a new version of the Sablier Protocol.

 ## DeFi